Knowledge Of The Lives And Music Of Artists - Part 1

 9. Who among the following traditional musicians is linked with the Festivals aspect in African music?
 A. Ademola Onibon-okuta B. Shehu Ajilo C. Okechukwu Nwatu D. Dan Alalo Answer: C. Okechukwu Nwatu

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Knowledge Of The Lives And Music Of Artists - Part 1 from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Knowledge Of The Lives And Music Of Artists - Part 1 from previous years.

 Missa Brevis was composed by